seanpianka/Flask-Lambda2/README.md

     `pip install -t . flask-lambda2` (**Note**: Flask-Lambda2 is currently not available on pip)

 1. ##### Create AWS Lambda function with name `get_users`.
-    1. The HTTP method at the beginning of the name can any capitalization, but it will be transformed to lowercase.
+    **Note**: The HTTP method at the beginning of the name can any capitalization, but it will be transformed to lowercase.
+However, the "_route_to_desired_endpoint" string and its capitalization matter as that's what will be exactly translated into a URL rule.
 1. ##### Create a local file named `get_users.py` that contains the following boilerplate:
     ```python
     from flask_lambda2 import FlaskLambda